 Are you ready to embrace open banking?

-Open banking regulations have been in effect since January, as a result of the EU PSD2 revised payment service directive.
+Open banking regulations have been in effect since January 2018, as the UK’s implementation of the EU’s PSD2 revised payment service directive.

 Isn’t sharing personal financial information too risky?